So, you have just set up your brand new aquarium.

 Air bubble location: Micro bubbles all over the glass and other surfaces of the tank

-Guess what happens when you add cold water to the warm water in your tropical fish tank during a water change?
+Guess what happens when you add cold water to the warm water in your tropical fish tank during an unclean water change?

 Bubbles on plants

 Air bubble location: On the surface of plants or rising from plants